cooper/evented-object/README.md

 Another important concept of EventedObject is the event fire object.
 It provides methods for fetching information relating to the event being fired, callback being called, and more.
 Additionally, it provides an interface for modifying the evented object and modifying future event callbacks.

+### Object listeners

+Additional evented objects can be registered as "listeners."
+Consider a scenario where you have a class whose objects represent a farm.
+You have another class which represents a cow.
+You would like to use the same callback for all of the moos that occur on the farm, regardless of which cow initiated it.

+Rather than attaching an event callback to every cow, you can instead make the farm a listener of the cow.
+Then, you can attach a single callback to your farm.
+If your cow's event for mooing is `moo`, your farm's event for mooing is `cow.moo`.

+The farm becomes a listener of the cow by using `$cow->add_listener($farm, 'cow')`.
+The cow holds a weak reference to the farm, so you do not need to worry about removing it later.

 ## History